SOMStudio/AI2D/ReadMe.md

 ## Tasks:
 1) Realize the game on primitive objects, the basic logic of artificial intelligence:
-�- the player: a green circle
+-the player: a green circle
-�- opponent: red circle
+-opponent: red circle
 2) There are boundaries of the playing field for which the opponent can not go out
 3) An enemy can be in two permanent states: "search" (random motion), "patrolling" (movement in a given path)
 4) The opponent has a distance to which he sees the player, if at this distance he changes the state to: "persecution" (player)